sakshisemalti/ai-devops-agent/README.md

 - **Formatting**: Runs **Black** to enforce consistent style.
 - **Testing**: Executes **pytest** to validate correctness.
 - **Pull Requests**: Automatically commits changes and raises a PR back to your repo.
-- **Frontend Dashboard**: React UI to connect repos, trigger checks, and view PR status.
+- **Frontend Dashboard**: React UI to connect repos, trigger checks and view PR status.

 ---